scala/docs.scala-lang/_style/declarations.md

 #### Procedure Syntax

-Avoid the procedure syntax, as it tends to be confusing for very little gain in brevity.
+Avoid the (now deprecated) procedure syntax, as it tends to be confusing for very little gain in brevity.

     // don't do this
     def printBar(bar: Baz) {